 Motor Development (SCI-222)

 January 2015 - Present.

-This is a self-study course that is assessed by a final examination.
-This is a science-based course covering background, theory, and research in the field of physical growth and motor behavior across the life span, as well as the practical application of these concepts.
-The course begins with an introduction to changes in the body, from neurological to physiological and discusses what factors affect these changes.
-The course then focuses on motor control and development through every life stage.
-Sociocultural influences are described.
+This is a self-study science-based course is assessed by a final examination.
+Instruction covers background, theory, and research in the field of physical growth and motor behavior across the life span, as well as the practical application of these concepts.
+Major topics include: introduction to changes in the body, from neurological to physiological and factors that affect these changes, motor control and development through every life stage, and sociocultural influences.
 Students learn how to assess these changes and understand their importance as a factor of human growth.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Education, Exercise Science, or Physical Education (1/15).